luizbgomide/EclipsePhase2e-ptbr/src.clean_html/09/04-keeping-the-peace.md

 Social services freely provided by other habitats are handled as contractual business affairs in Extropian habs.
 If you want police protection, you must subscribe to a security firm for legal and physical protection.
 Take note of the breadth of coverage you select; security firms typically place drone silos around the habitat for emergency EMT services and rapid armed response, but such protections are not available with all plans.
 Unprotected people can be attacked or robbed at will.
 Other services such as healthcare, transportation, backups, education, and insurance must also be purchased.
 To even enter an Extropian habitat, you must sign an access, usage, and life-support rental agreement with the owning entity.
 Various hypercorps offer package bundles for these services.

-A free court's legal AIs will automatically litigate minor infractions (called micro-torts) in mere seconds.
+A free court’s legal AIs will automatically litigate minor infractions (called micro-torts) in mere seconds.
 More complex cases will be handled by the private courts and all parties are expected to abide by the results.
 Punishments incorporate fines, property forfeiture, and rep penalties.
 In extreme cases, a suspect may be forced into indenture or serve in a time-accelerated simulspace prison.
 If one party does not agree to the terms, they may suffer a major reputation hit and other Extropians will likely refuse dealings with them.
 Bounty hunters may also be dispatched in pursuit of suspects that abdicate on legal judgments.

 ## Autonomist Legalities